 Initiative (N-1) ToC process, participants and content

 At the Initiative level, the ToC should identify the development challenge the Initiative is tackling and the priority constraints and opportunities that can be addressed through research (i.e. the research problems).
-It should present the research activities and supporting activities (e.g. capacity development; engagement in policy processes) that will be done within each of its constituent Work Packages and what outputs and outcomes will result.
-It should identify End-of-Intitiatve Outcomes and show how those EoI outcomes are expected to contribute to Action Area outcomes and to Impact.
+It should present the research activities and supporting activities (e.g. capacity development; engagement in policy processes) that will be done within each of its constituent WPs and what outputs and outcomes will result.
+It should identify End-of-Initiative Outcomes and show how those EoI outcomes are expected to contribute to AA outcomes and to Impact.

 First draft ToCs can be developed based on prior work, consultation, new strategic analysis and expert judgement.
 It will be valuable to identify and consult with representatives of potential partners, and other key system actors operating in the relevant area (thematically and geographically), to refine and improve the problem definition, to learn their objectives and plans, to identify opportunities for collaboration and for mitigating conflicts, and to focus the overall Initiative strategy.
 As noted above, there are always practical constraints on full stakeholder engagement.
 This can be mitigated to some extent by: 1.
 Building on prior knowledge and secondary information to understand the problem context and anticipate stakeholder needs and expectations, and; 2.
 Consulting stakeholders as soon and as fully as possible and revising the ToC accordingly.